CESNET/CzechLight-br2-external/README.md

 ### Initial installation

 #### Clearfog

-On development boards with a µSD card slot, simply `dd` the `images/sdcard.img` to the SD card and boot from there.

 On a regular Clearfog Base with an eMMC, one has to bootstrap the device first.
 If recovering a totally bricked board, one can use the `kwboot` command to upload the initial U-Boot via the console.